A voice communication platform like Discord needs a bunch of audio-related settings to provide users with the best possible experience.

 While AGC sounds like a handy solution to a prevalent problem, it’s not something we recommend using.
 It’s simply not “smart” enough to compensate or properly detect loss of quality.

-Discord users frequently complain that Automatic Gain Control fiddles with the audio quality too much and too often even when it isn’t needed.
+Discord users often express dissatisfaction with the way Automatic Gain Control adjusts the audio quality excessively and frequently, even when unnecessary.

 Imagine just how ear-piercing sudden spikes in audio volume can be.
 Or how annoying it is when you suddenly can’t hear your friends.